 Over the years, I’ve done many of these in some shape or form, but these are 12 ways that kids can practice name writing (at home or at school) in a way that is fun for them and doesn’t pressure them!

 Ways for Preschoolers to Practice Name Writing:

-- Buggy and Buddy puts rainbow writing to their name!
+- Buggy and Buddy puts rainbow write their names!
 Writing their name over and over again in different colors to make a rainbow.
 Make it big and fun!

 - Another twist on rainbow writing is rainbow name painting from NurtureStore!
 Paint over and over in different colors!

 - Discover Explore Learn traces letters with paint and Q-tips, put this to their name and the kids will love it!

 - Jen’s OT for Kids uses glitter glue to practice name writing!
 (Get glitter glue here, affiliate link)